The beginning of our Journey on becoming a Foster Family and Foster Home.

 Hello sweet Friends, Family, & Followers!
 I have been absent from my business for the last week.
-I maintained sending orders and responding to emails, but that was where it ended.
-I have had a few of you ask if things were okay, since I was so quiet on my business social media this last week.
+A few of you have asked if things were okay, since I was so quiet on my business social media outlets.
 I wanted to explain my absence, and let you know of a new journey my family and I began … the journey of becoming a Foster Family.

 Becoming A Foster Family